Help Center

 • Go to Service API.

 • Copy the token immediately when shown.
-It is only shown once.
+It is displayed once.

 2. Authentication and base path